Countylive’s Community Calendar

 * * *

-September 17 – Milford Seniors Luncheon Social.
-Good food and conversation at Prince Edward Community Care’s, Seniors Luncheon Social in Milford at noon.
-Homemade soup, roast beef & horseradish, baby carrots, coleslaw, rolls and butter, and cherry cheesecake for dessert, all topped off with coffee & tea for $10 per person.
-Reserve your place by the Tuesday prior at noon by calling 613-476-7493.
-Bring soup bowl, plate, cup and cutlery.
-Delivery to housebound seniors who live near Milford available.
-If you wish to have a take-out meal please advise when you register.
+NOV.
+26 – Wellington Seniors Luncheon Social at noon.
+Homemade soup, roast loin of pork, gravy, apple sauce, mashed potatoes, mixed vegetables, coleslaw, bread and butter, lemon meringue pie, coffee & tea for $10 per person.
+Reserve by the Tuesday prior at noon by calling 613-476-7493.
+Bring their own soup bowl, plate, cup and cutlery.
+If you can’t come to the hall for this meal it can be delivered to housebound seniors who live near Wellington.
+If you wish to have a take-out meal, please advise when you register.
 The price is the same for take out and eat in. www.communitycareforseniors.org

 Nov.
 28-30 – Prince Edward County Memorial Hospital Auxiliary County Festival of Trees Friday and Saturday from 10 a.m. to 9 p.m. and Sunday, Nov.
 30 10 a.m. to 2 p.m.
 At Isaiah Tubbs Resort, West Lake.
 Silent auction, bucket draw, boutique, bake and preserves sale.
 Sponsored by the Prince Edward County Memorial Hospital Auxiliary, with all proceeds going to support healthcare needs in our community.
 For further information, call 613 476-2181 x 4427.